maisieccino/ghost-gitops-publishing/README.md

 MIT.
 See the `LICENSE` file.

+## Inspiration
-> Inspired by the “Articles as Code” idea from [post2ghost](https://www.how-hard-can-it.be/post2ghost/)
+GhostPost was inspired by the “Articles as Code” idea from [post2ghost](https://www.how-hard-can-it.be/post2ghost/)